-(6) Excluding exceptional waste from T&D Aix-les-Bains.

-USA and AREVA NC Miramas.
-(10) Excluding AREVA NC La Hague and Cezus Ugine: data not available as of the

-(2) Excluding exceptional waste from Somair, AREVA NC Pierrelatte and AREVA NC Miramas.

-(3) Excluding exceptional waste from Georges Besse II and AREVA NC Miramas.

-(4) Excluding AREVA NC La Hague: data not available as of the writing of this report.
-(11) Change in the measurement protocol following a reassessment: elimination of indicators.
+- (6) Excluding exceptional waste from T&D Aix-les-Bains. - (7) Excluding exceptional waste from Comurhex Pierrelatte and AREVA NC Miramas. - non-hazardous waste (which combines the former OIW and IW categories).
+The data (9) Excluding exceptional waste from Comurhex Pierrelatte, AREVA TA Cadarache, CRI USA and AREVA NC Miramas. - (10) Excluding AREVA NC La Hague and Cezus Ugine: data not available as of the writing of this report.
+Source: AREVA. - (4) Excluding AREVA NC La Hague: data not available as of the writing of this report.
+(11) Change in the measurement protocol following a reassessment: elimination of indicators. - (12) Water consumption (excluding Eurodif cooling water and geothermics).

-(5) Final data not available as of the writing of this report.

-(12) Water consumption (excluding Eurodif cooling water and geothermics).
+APPENDIX 3 ENVIRONMENTAL REPORT